winoteam/react-router-navigation/README.md

 ## Guide

-To learn how the library work, head to this introduction: [Thousand ways to navigate in React-Native](https://medium.com/the-react-native-log/thousand-ways-to-navigate-in-react-native-f7a1e311a0e8)
+To learn how the library work, head to this introduction written by @CharlesMangwa : [Thousand ways to navigate in React-Native](https://medium.com/the-react-native-log/thousand-ways-to-navigate-in-react-native-f7a1e311a0e8)

 ## Docs